WeblateOrg/weblate/docs/admin/deployments.rst

     Mail server, the server has to listen on port 587 and understand TLS.

+    .. seealso:: :setting:`django:EMAIL_HOST`

 .. envvar:: WEBLATE_EMAIL_PORT

     Mail server port, use if your cloud provider or ISP blocks outgoing connections on port 587.

+    .. seealso:: :setting:`django:EMAIL_PORT`

 .. envvar:: WEBLATE_EMAIL_HOST_USER

     Email authentication user, do NOT use quotes here.

+    .. seealso:: :setting:`django:EMAIL_HOST_USER`

 .. envvar:: WEBLATE_EMAIL_HOST_PASSWORD

     Email authentication password, do NOT use quotes here.

+    .. seealso:: :setting:`django:EMAIL_HOST_PASSWORD`

+.. envvar:: WEBLATE_EMAIL_USE_SSL

+    Whether to use an implicit TLS (secure) connection when talking to the SMTP server.
+In most email documentation this type of TLS connection is referred to as SSL.
+It is generally used on port 465.
+If you are experiencing problems, see the explicit TLS setting :envvar:`WEBLATE_EMAIL_USE_TLS`.

+    .. seealso:: :setting:`django:EMAIL_USE_SSL`

+.. envvar:: WEBLATE_EMAIL_USE_TLS

+    Whether to use a TLS (secure) connection when talking to the SMTP server.
+    This is used for explicit TLS connections, generally on port 587.
+If you are experiencing hanging connections, see the implicit TLS setting :envvar:`WEBLATE_EMAIL_USE_SSL`.

+    .. seealso:: :setting:`django:EMAIL_USE_TLS`

 Hub setup
 +++++++++